Several ways grocery retailers are elevating the store experience

 Some retailers now feature large culinary classrooms where shoppers can learn everything from knife skills to diabetes management.
 And believe it or not the trend has already taken root in the DIY sector at retailer Leroy Merlin and in the Electronics sector at Apple and Media Markt.

-Whilst the connection between food, health, wellbeing and medicine grows, Campbell Rigg believes, so will the opportunity for retailers to underpin their connection with shoppers through education.
+Whilst the connection between food, health and wellbeing grows, Campbell Rigg believes, so will the opportunity for retailers to underpin their connection with shoppers through education.

 “People are hungry for simpler diets, nutrient-dense meals and they’re looking to stay healthy through eating well,” he said.